 If you buy a home, like a single-family home, in a planned, covenanted community, you'll most likely be part of a homeowners' association (HOA).
-The rules of the HOA community are described in the Declaration of Covenants, Conditions, and Restrictions, also called "CC&Rs."
-The goal of CC&Rs in real estate is to protect, preserve, and enhance property values in the community.
+The rules of the HOA community are described in the Declaration of Covenants, Conditions, and Restrictions (CC&Rs).

 CC&Rs in real estate typically include restrictions and requirements on: